Spring Garden Revival

 Professional Mowing Standards & Turf Health Principles for Plymouth's Soil Conditions

 Plymouth's diverse soils—ranging from glacial till and sandy outwash to rocky shallow and marine clay—require tailored turf management.
-The USDA Web Soil Survey and UMass Extension Turf Program recommend specific mowing heights: 2.5-3.5 inches for Kentucky bluegrass, 2-3 inches for perennial ryegrass, 3-4 inches for tall fescue, and 2.5-3.5 inches for fine fescue, which comprises 50-70% of MA shade mixes.
-Always follow the One-Third Rule—never remove more than 1/3 of the blade height at a time.
-Sharpen mower blades every 20-25 hours of use to ensure clean cuts and reduce turf stress.
-Plymouth's soils are typically acidic (pH 5.5-6.5), so periodic lime applications may be necessary for optimal turf health.
-For soil testing, consult the UMass Soil and Plant Nutrient Testing Laboratory.
+Residents and professionals can consult the USDA Web Soil Survey for site-specific recommendations.
+According to the UMass Extension Turf Program, optimal mowing heights are: Kentucky bluegrass (2.5-3.5 inches), perennial ryegrass (2-3 inches), tall fescue (3-4 inches), and fine fescue (2.5-3.5 inches), which comprises 50-70% of MA shade mixes.
+The One-Third Rule—never removing more than 1/3 of the blade height—prevents turf stress.
+Blades should be sharpened every 20-25 hours of use.
+Local soils are typically acidic (5.5-6.5 pH), so periodic liming is recommended for healthy turf.

 Plymouth Conservation Commission Guidelines for Mowing Near Wetlands & Protected Areas

 Mowing near wetlands, vernal pools, and other protected areas in Plymouth is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Activities within 25-50 feet of these sensitive zones may require a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) from the Plymouth Conservation Commission.
+Activities within 25-50 feet of these sensitive zones may require a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) from the Conservation Commission.
 Special restrictions apply during wildlife breeding seasons—March through August for birds and March through June for vernal pools.
-Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended to protect local habitats.
-Always verify jurisdiction and permitting requirements before mowing near resource areas.
-Plymouth Conservation Commission
+Coordination with the Massachusetts Division of Fisheries and Wildlife is encouraged to protect local habitats.
+Always consult the Conservation Commission before initiating work near resource areas.

 26 Court Street, Plymouth, MA 02360